Eku0425/pr__06/README.md

 # pr_6
+# 🚀 🌌 Space App: Explore the Cosmos

 # Description:

 👉Imports and Setup: Import necessary packages (flutter/material.dart) and set up a basic Flutter app (PlanetsApp) with an app bar and a main widget (PlanetDetails).